Book Includes Impressive Showing Of Expertise From Irwin Mitchell Experts

 “The guide has been hugely shaped by the expertise we have in-house here at Irwin Mitchell, where we have one of the largest national teams in the country that’s able to give all sorts of advice around inheritance tax and estate planning, including the trusts that are integral to so much IHT planning.

 “I hope those looking to learn more about it will find the book to be a useful guide on the ins and outs of a tax that can often be confusing for clients and practitioners alike.”
-John Bunker - Solicitor
+John Bunker - Consultant Solicitor and Chartered Tax Adviser

 The Law Society Inheritance Tax Planning Handbook can be purchased here.